wasabibob/my-weather-app/README.md

 1. Create an [Personal Access Token](https://docs.launchdarkly.com/home/account/api-create/?q=create+access#create-access-tokens) for your SDK API connection giving the Role `writer` access
    **Copy and save the token value for future use**
 1. [Create a Feature Flag](https://docs.launchdarkly.com/home/getting-started#3-create-your-first-feature-flag) named `new-banner`to use for this exercise
-1. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
-If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_FLAG_KEY` to the flag key; In this exaqmple webapp it should be `new-banner`.
+1. Set the necessary environment variables
+  * Note: `LAUNCHDARKLY_SDK_KEY` should be set to the LaunchDarkly SDK key for the environment you want to use
+  * Note: `LAUNCHDARKLY_FLAG_KEY` should be set to the flag key of the flag you'll be using to toggle your new banner on and off.
+Unless you have a really good reason to change it, please leave this set to `new-banner`.
     ```bash
-    export LAUNCHDARKLY_SDK_KEY="1234567890abcdef"
+    export LAUNCHDARKLY_SDK_KEY="<Your SDK KEY>"
     export LAUNCHDARKLY_FLAG_KEY="new-banner"
     ```
     NOTE: you can optionally set the environment variable "CI" to skip evaluating the feature flag
+    # Set to what?
+Most people won't be familiar with the concept of a blank ENV variable.

 1. Clone the repo
     ```bash